 Monitor Checks for the specified file.
-If it exists, the agent reports the resource
+If it exists, the agent reports the resource as ONLINE.
+If it does not exist, the resource faults.

 State definitions for FileNone agent

 ONLINE Indicates that the file specified in the PathName attribute exists.
 FAULTED Indicates that the file specified in the PathName attribute does not exist.
 UNKNOWN Indicates that the value of the PathName attribute does not contain a file name.